Agriculture in Canada

 What are Canadian agricultural producers doing to further mitigate their GHG emissions?

-- Improved manure management to reduce direct emissions and to produce bioenergy
+> Improved manure management to reduce direct emissions and produce bioenergy

-Our Agriculture advocacy or “Agvocacy” promotes public and governmental support for farmers in the following ways:
+Canada Action's agriculture advocacy - or “Agvocacy” - promotes public and government support for farmers in the following ways:

-Canadian farmers feed not just our families, but the world as well!
+Canadian farmers feed not just our families, but the world!